open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

-If registry name and credentials are fine, we should be able now to add a new component version to this repository using the coding from the previous examples, but now we use a public repository, instead of a memory or filesystem based one.
+If registry name and credentials are fine, we should be able now to add a new component version to this repository using the coding from the previous examples, but now we use a public repository, instead of a memory or file system based one.
 This coding is in function `addVersion` in `common.go` (It is shared by the other examples, also).

 ```go
 {{include}{../../03-working-with-credentials/common.go}{create version}}
 ```

-In contract to our [first tour](../01-getting-started/README.md#walkthrough) we cannot list components, here.
+In contrast to our [first tour]({{getting-started-walkthrough}}) we cannot list components, here.
-OCI registries do not support component listers, therefore we just lookup the actually added version to verify the result.
+OCI registries do not support component listers, therefore we just look up the actually added version to verify the result.

 ```go
 {{include}{../../03-working-with-credentials/01-using-credentials.go}{lookup}}